metalogica/majemoji/README.md

 * 1. Copy the majemoji code into your `oh-my-zsh directory`.
 * 2. Modify your `ZSH_THEME` variable in your `zshrc` file.

-The automatic script assumes two things:
-* The path of your `oh-my-zsh directory` is `~./oh-my-zsh directory`.
-* The path of your `zshrc` file is `~/.zshrc`.
-* You are willing to prefix the install script with `sudo` as you'll be moving files inside your `~` directory.

-If any of the three points above are not true for you, then you'll have to do a manual install instead.

 ### Automatic install
 ```shell
 # clone the repo